Whiteknight/Acquaintance/docs/PubSub.md

 ## Subscribing

 Publishing is simple and straight-forward, but Subscribing is where the real complexity lies.
 As mentioned above, this is an explicit design decision of Acquaintance: Publish happens more frequently so it has been optimized more for both performance and usability.
-A subscription is a Composite object which encapsulates a number of options and behaviors.
-Specifically, a subscription is typically set up like a pipeline, with each stage in the pipeline doing some work and then passing the message on to the next step of the pipeline.
+A subscription is a **Composite Object** which encapsulates a number of options and behaviors.
+Specifically, a subscription is typically set up like a pipeline or **Chain of Responsibility**, with each stage in the pipeline doing some work and then passing the message on to the next step.
 The most simple subscription method looks like this:

 ```csharp
 messageBus.Subscribe<MyMessage>("topic", subscription);